 \subsection{Insights for Sensor Development}

 From the result, we noticed a statistically significant increment in relative contribution among shoulder muscles, especially \textit{UT}, between standard and fatigue conditions.
 On the other hand, we noticed a statistically significant decrement among forearm muscles, especially \textit{FCU}.
 Bringing this information to the RMS amplitude plot and the median frequency plot in Fig. \ref{fig:Fatigue}, we can conclude that when the subject is experiencing fatigue, the RMS amplitude of the sEMG signal from \textit{UT} and \textit{FCU} will experience an increment of 127\% and 17.2\% compared to standard form.
-However, the changes in the median frequency of both muscles are not statistically significant and hence do not conclude that both muscles experiencing fatigue.
+However, the changes in the median frequency of both muscles are not statistically significant and hence it does not conclude that both muscles were experiencing fatigue.
 The changes in the RMS should mainly consist of the change in the contribution of muscle force.
-However, we do not recommend selecting \textit{FCU} as an optimal metric as the changes is in RMS is insignificant.
+However, we do not recommend selecting \textit{FCU} as an optimal metric as the changes in RMS are insignificant.

 Similarly, we observed profound movement in the shoulder.
-The range of motion of shoulder elevation-depression has increased approximately for 10 degrees from [20,20] degrees to [20,30] degrees while the range of motion of shoulder flexion-extension has increased approximately for 10 degrees from [-10,0] degrees to [0,20] degrees.
+The range of motion of shoulder elevation-depression has increased approximately 6 degrees from [16,20] degrees to [20,30] degrees, while the range of motion of shoulder flexion-extension has increased approximately 10 degrees from [-10,0] degrees to [0,20] degrees.
 Both data are significant for capturing the transition from standard to fatigue.
-In short, our findings found that when fatigue occurs: \begin{itemize} \item The relative contribution of \textit{UT} muscle increased for around 62.5\% and the RMS amplitude of sEMG signal for UT has increased for 127\%. \item The shoulder joint will have more vigorous movement.
-Including the introduction of \textit{shoulder elevation-depression} motion for approximately 10 degrees and increased amplitude of \textit{shoulder flexion-extension} motion. \end{itemize}
+In short, our findings found that when fatigue occurs: \begin{itemize} \item The relative contribution of \textit{UT} muscle increased by around 62.5\%, and the RMS amplitude of the sEMG signal for \textit{UT} muscle increased by 127\%. \item The shoulder joint has more vigorous movement, including increased amplitude in both \textit{shoulder elevation-depression} motion and \textit{shoulder flexion-extension} motion.